 What our Sacagawea lesson plan includes

 Lesson Objectives and Overview: Sacagawea is unique in that it provides instruction in multiple fields: literacy, history, and writing.
 Students will discover much about this famous historical figure.
 In addition, however, they will learn how to analyze information for several different purposes.
 The will examine primary sources, write an opinion, and even use map skills.
+This lesson is for students in 3rd grade, 4th grade, and 5th grade.

 COMPREHENSION QUESTIONS ACTIVITY